MWloszek/dynamixfrontend.github.io/README.md

 * Properties should be followed by a colon then a space: `background-color:@blue` should be `background-color: @blue`
 * All properties and values should be lowercase, except for font names
 * All colors should be defined as a variable
-* Shorthand should be used as much as possible (background, font, list-style, padding, etc)
+* Shorthand should be used as much as possible (background, list-style, padding, etc)
 * Do not use shorthand when listing one property: `background: @blue` should be `background-color: @blue`